ChristofferFlensburg/superFreq/README.md

 splitRun = T

 #this performs the actual analysis. output goes to Rdirectory and plotDirectory.
-#runtime is typically ~12 hours the first time at 6 cpus.
-Can be significantly more if many samples.
+#runtime is typically less than 6 hours at 4 cpus for a cancer-normal exome, but can vary significantly depending on input.
+#For a typical cancer-normal exome, 5-10GB of memory is used per cpus, but again, can vary significantly depending on input.
 #later runs typically a bit faster as the setup and part of the analysis on the reference normals can be reused.
 data =
     superFreq(metaDataFile, captureRegions=captureRegionsFile, normalDirectory=normalDirectory,
               Rdirectory=Rdirectory, plotDirectory=plotDirectory, reference=reference, genome=genome,
               BQoffset=BQoffset, cpus=cpus, forceRedo=forceRedo, systematicVariance=systematicVariance,
-              maxCov=maxCov, mode=mode, splitRun=splitRun)
+              maxCov=maxCov, mode=mode, splitRun=splitRun, resourceDirectory=resourceDirectory)
 ```

 The most convenient way to set this up is to create a runSuperFreq.R file with the above code, and then run it from a [screen](https://en.wikipedia.org/wiki/GNU_Screen) with